Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

 Token caching is a feature provided by the Azure Identity library that allows apps to:
 - Cache tokens in memory (default) or on disk (opt-in).
 - Improve resilience and performance.
-- Reduce the number of requests made to Azure Active Directory (Azure AD) to obtain access tokens.
+- Reduce the number of requests made to Azure AD to obtain access tokens.

 The Azure Identity library offers both in-memory and persistent disk caching.
 For more details, see the [token caching documentation](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/identity/azure-identity/TOKEN_CACHING.md).